Emotional Deprivation: a Lack of Food for Your Soul

 - If our loved ones communicate with us by screaming or are continuously negative, we will experience emotional pain, which has consequences.

-- In addition to respectful, positive and meaningful words, we need to feel heard and understood.
+- In addition to respectful, positive and meaningful words, we need to feel we are being heard and understood.

 - The delivery of a message is not the only part of communication.
-It’s also necessary for the people involved to practice active, empathetic and constructive listening.
+It’s also necessary for people to practice active, empathetic and constructive listening.

 A relationship without signs of affection is not genuine

-Love that doesn’t involve daily caresses or simple and small but powerful demonstrations of affection gradually withers away.
+Love that doesn’t involve daily hugs or touches, or small but powerful demonstrations of affection gradually withers away.
 Either that, or it ends up not leading to a full, satisfactory relationship.

 A romantic relationship doesn’t just mean coexisting with each other and sharing the same spaces, responsibilities or bed.
-Instead, it’s necessary to pay attention to the small things in the relationship in order to build an authentic bond.
+Instead, we need to pay attention to the small details in the relationship in order to build a true bond.

 A look of admiration, an unexpected caress, a hug, and seeking mutual closeness make us feel happy and safe.